-Michèle le Roux, Cardiff University ELP/Durham University DCAD, lerouxm1@cardiff.ac.uk
+Michèle le Roux, Durham University DCAD/Universitat Oberta di Catalunya, michele.a.le-roux@durham.ac.uk

 Michèle le Roux is an EAP teacher, trainer and curriculum developer.
-She currently works as EAP Programme Co-ordinator at Cardiff University, MATESOL supervisor and assessor for Durham University, and online tutor for the Open University of Catalunya.
+She currently works as MATESOL supervisor and assessor for Durham University, and online tutor for the Open University of Catalunya.
 She is also qualified in Catechesis, in Spiritual Accompaniment and in the facilitation of Non-violent Communication and Circles of Trust.
 She seeks to position herself with integrity at the interface of these two professional identities and to build bridges, resilience and community.